QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Experimental Results

 \subsection{Efficiency Analysis (RQ3)}

-Figure~\ref{fig:efficiency} illustrates the efficiency-performance trade-off on HotpotQA.
+Figure~\ref{fig:efficiency} illustrates the efficiency-performance trade-off of different methods.
 QuCo-RAG achieves the highest EM (35.0) while consuming only 87 tokens and 1.84 LLM calls on average, both the lowest among dynamic RAG methods.
 FS-RAG and DRAGIN consume 2--4$\times$ more tokens yet achieve substantially lower performance, while SeaKR incurs excessive LLM calls (10.28) due to repeated hidden-state uncertainty estimation.
 As shown in Figure~\ref{fig:efficiency}(c), QuCo-RAG triggers only 1.70 retrievals per question on average, demonstrating precise corpus-grounded detection.
 Notably, no baseline falls in the green region (higher EM with fewer retrievals than QuCo-RAG), while methods like FLARE and FS-RAG fall in the red region, performing worse than Wo-RAG despite frequent retrieval.
-Regarding runtime, Figure~\ref{fig:runtime_breakdown} shows that LLM generation dominates (55--74\%), while corpus-based detection introduces modest overhead, demonstrating favorable scaling for deployment.
+Regarding runtime, Figure~\ref{fig:runtime_breakdown} shows that LLM generation dominates (55--74\% of total time), while corpus-based detection introduces modest overhead, demonstrating favorable scaling for deployment.